What are the Bauhaus.Module courses?

 Responsible: Prof. Dr. Anna Wolf (HfM)

-Die Lehrveranstaltung wird als »Geöffnete Lehrveranstaltung« der Hochschule für Musik Franz Liszt durchgeführt von Prof. Dr. Anna Wolf vom Institut für Musikwissenschaft Weimar-Jena (Fakultät III).
+Die Lehrveranstaltung wird als »Geöffnete Lehrveranstaltung« der Hochschule für Musik Franz Liszt durchgeführt von Prof. Dr. Anna Wolf (HfM) vom Institut für Musikwissenschaft Weimar-Jena (Fakultät III).

 Die Veranstaltung steht als »Geöffneten Lehrveranstaltungen« der Hochschule für Musik Franz Liszt (HfM) allen Bachelor- und Masterstudierenden sowie Promovierenden der Fakultäten Architektur und Urbanistik, Bau- und Umweltingenieurwissenschaften, Kunst und Gestaltung sowie Medien im Rahmen des »Interdisziplinären Lehrangebots« offen.
 Bitte halten Sie vor der Anmeldung Rücksprache mit Ihrer Fachstudienberatung und klären Sie, ob diese Veranstaltung in ihrem Curriculum anerkannt werden kann.
 Bei Bedarf schließen Sie vor Veranstaltungsbeginn ein Learning Agreement (DE/EN) ab.